Comm

 For efficiency, standard implementations of comm expect both input files to be sequenced in the same line collation order, sorted lexically.
-The sort (Unix) command can be used for this purpose.
+The sort command can be used for this purpose.
 The comm algorithm makes use of the collating sequence of the current locale.
 If the lines in the files are not both collated in accordance with the current locale, the result is undefined.